 – and in relation to phosphates ‘recommend a further assessment of long-term and secondary poisoning.

 Hardly comforting!
-(BTW if any of you are chemists or scientist and would like to help analyse studies and reports for the purpose of this blog please get in touch)
+(BTW if any of you are chemists or scientist and would like to help analyse studies and reports for the purpose of this website please get in touch)

 - E.D.T.A.
 (Ethylenediaminetetraacetic Acid),